 In 1909 controversy arose about a hiker’s claim to have climbed Denali (Mt.
 McKinley).
 To prove whether the story was true or not, McPhee who had been drinking beer, offered $500 to anyone who would make the climb, claiming, according to a New York Times story, that “no living man could make the ascent.”
 He gathered two other sponsors and each contributed $500 (the total worth over $37,000 today.)
 A group of four prospectors took him up on the challenge.

 The prospectors subsequently claimed to have reached the summit after climbing more than 8,000 feet of steep snow and ice, then back down again— all in a single day in 1910.
-Lugging a 25-pound, 14-foot flagpole to mark their success, they claimed to have mastered North America’s highest peak using sheet metal crampons, coal shovels, hatchets, and alpenstocks to balance their way up the mountain.
-Subsequently the earlier claim and that of the prospectors were proven spurious.
+Lugging a 25-pound, 14-foot flagpole to mark their success, they claimed to have mastered North America’s highest peak using sheet metal crampons, coal shovels, hatchets, and alpenstocks to carve their way up the mountain.
+The claim of the prospectors soon was proven spurious.
+They got no payoff.
 The Denali was first conquered in 1913 by professional mountaineers.

 Meanwhile, McPhee’s saloon business continued brisk as Fairbanks advanced from a camp to a settlement to a town and then to the largest city in Alaska.
 The flask that opens this post is an indication of the proprietor’s prosperity.
 It was made in Germany by the Schafer & Vader, a German company known for their humorous small ceramic items.
 Founded in 1890, the factory was located in Volkstedt-Rudolstadt.
 Shown here front and back, this was an expensive giveaway item for McPhee.
 The ceramics themselves were not cheap.
 Then they had to be brought by ship from Germany all the way to the American Yukon, likely after rounding the tip of Latin America.
 Upon arrival, McPhee was obliged to fill them with whiskey before presenting them to favored customers.